Todd G. Sears

 Todd G. Sears (born 1976), American businessman and advocate for LGBTQ+ equality, is the founder and CEO of Out Leadership since 2010.
-A former investment banker and private banker, he has served as head of diversity strategy at Merrill Lynch from 2007-2008 and head of diversity and inclusion at Credit Suisse from 2008-2010.
+A former investment banker and private banker, he has served as head of diversity strategy at Merrill Lynch from 2007 to 2008 and head of diversity and inclusion at Credit Suisse from 2008 to 2010.
 Sears started the first team of financial advisors focused on serving the needs of the LGBTQ community in Wall Street history.

 Early life and education

 Todd Gilliam Sears was born and raised in North Carolina.
 His father, a veteran, worked as a CFO across the textile industry and his mother spent her career as a nurse, focusing on prenatal and postpartum care for women across North and South Carolina.
 Due to the volatility of the textile industry, the family moved several times throughout Todd's youth and he attended 9 schools before the Woodberry Forest School where he would go on to receive his high school diploma.
-He attended Duke University graduating with an A.B. in English, concentrating in medieval literature and poetry, with minors in economics and spanish.
+He attended Duke University graduating with an A.B. in English, concentrating in medieval literature and poetry, with minors in economics and Spanish.
 He served as Quad Council president and started the tradition of Last Day of Classes – a full campus party at the end of term, now called LDOC.
-Sears was a member of the Kappa Alpha Order fraternity and a-capella group Speak of the Devil.
+Sears was a member of the Kappa Alpha Order fraternity and a cappella group Speak of the Devil.

 Early career

 Sears started as an investment banker at Schroeders in 1998, working as a transportation analyst, before joining DeSilva & Phillips as the vice president of business development in 1999, working on over 65 transactions.
-In 2001, Sears moved to Merrill Lynch as a financial advisor – the first openly gay financial advisor in Merrill Lynch’s history.
+In 2001, Sears moved to Merrill Lynch as a financial advisor – the first openly gay financial advisor in Merrill Lynch's history.
 At Merrill Lynch, he created the first national team of financial advisors focused on serving the needs of the LGBTQ community.
-Through that effort, he conducted domestic partner planning seminars across the United States, addressing challenges that LGBT clients faced in estate-planning.
+Through that effort, he conducted domestic partner planning seminars across the United States, addressing challenges that LGBTQ clients faced in estate-planning.
 Over the five years he was an Advisor, and then a Senior Financial Advisor, his team expanded to include 10 financial advisors in six cities, bringing in close to $2Billion worth of LGBTQ-identified assets to the firm.
 He was appointed division diversity manager for Merrill Lynch in 2007, and then was promoted to head of strategic initiatives at the Office of Diversity.
 During this time, he was awarded the Merrill Lynch Leadership in Diversity and Inclusion Award.
 Sears moved to Credit Suisse in 2008, becoming the head of diversity and inclusion for the Americas.
 At Credit Suisse, Sears created the first LGBTQ MBA recruiting program on Wall Street, “Open Perspectives, which won the HRC Innovation Award in 2010.
 He also supported the creation of the first Veterans network on Wall Street, which grew into VOWS (Veterans on Wall Street).